 We are happy to answer any questions you might have and contacting us does not commit you to taking part in the study.
-Please feel free to contact us by email: BiVISTA@uhb.nhs.uk or by phone: 0121 371 3178 or University Hospitals Birmingham Patient Advice and Liaison Service (PALS) on 0121 371 328.
+Please feel free to contact us by email: nuth.idresearch@nhs.net or by phone: 0191 282 0070.